TylrA/cs6170-final/README.md

 critical diagrams.
 All the parts and subparts referenced in the program exactly correspond to the parts and subparts of Project 2.

-## Source code
+## Source Code

-The java source code for the boundary extraction is found in "simulation/point_extraction/f".
+The java source code for the boundary extraction is found in `simulation/point_extraction/f`.